-For one Congolese student at the Université de Montreal, “being away from one’s loved ones, living alone or with roommates one rarely interacts with, it’s been very difficult.”
+For one student from Central Africa at one of Montreal’s major universities, “being away from one’s loved ones, living alone or with roommates one rarely interacts with, it’s been very difficult.”

 She and her colleagues had initially hoped that — what with the curfews and fewer distractions — they could focus on their studies.
 But the absence of meaningful social interaction and the lack of access to resources on campus have resulted in a loss of motivation.

 “I was lucky to already be at the stage where I could focus on completing my thesis.
 That isn’t the case for others.”

 Aya, who spoke to NCM on condition of anonymity, is an international student invested in her community and aware of the struggles of other international students at her university.
 Acting as a liaison between them and the university, she communicates problems and helps students out with their paperwork.

 But Aya has had her own share of problems.

 Dealing with financial pressures